sumanta2/inotebook/readme.txt

 30th part    complete

-Here also fix some another bug and design about page properly
+Here also fix some another bug and design about page properly also fix navbar toggle option Which not wprk previous time

 Helping video outside from code with harry's Youtube Playlist